codurance/site/_posts/2016-10-16-getting-started-in-scala-on-android.md

 To install SBT on other operating systems, you can follow the [instructions](http://www.scala-sbt.org/0.13/docs/Setup.html) on the official documentation.

 ###Install the Android SDK
-You can just download the latest version of the Android SDK from the [Developers website](https://developer.android.com/studio/index.html) and follow the installation instructions.
+You can just download the latest version of the Android SDK from the [Developer website](https://developer.android.com/studio/index.html) and follow the installation instructions.
 Alternatively, you can install [Android Studio](https://developer.android.com/studio/index.html), which comes with the Android SDK and emulators.

 ###Set the ANDROID_HOME environment variable